Excursion probability of Gaussian random fields on sphere: Acknowledgements

-{\bf Acknowledgment.} The authors thank Professor Enkelejd Hashorva, Dr. Lanpeng Ji for stimulating discussions and Dr. Xiaohui Liu for pointing out the connection between Gaussian random fields on sphere and projection depth functions in Zuo (2003).
+The authors thank Professor Enkelejd Hashorva, Dr. Lanpeng Ji for stimulating discussions and Dr. Xiaohui Liu for pointing out the connection between Gaussian random fields on sphere and projection depth functions in Zuo \cite{Zuo03}.
+They thank the referees for their constructive comments which have led to improvements of the manuscript.